 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 However, this may prevent you from taking full advantage of the website.

 We use Google Analytics to gather information about the usage of our websites and inform future developments.
 Personal information is not collected.
-Google Analytics cookies are fully explained at the Google Developers website.
+Google Analytics cookies are fully explained at the

 Embedded Content Cookies